gaiverstyle/hackintosh_R5-3600G-RX6700XT/README.md

 Disk 2(data): SATA Samsung 2To

 > [!CAUTION]
->You have to reset UEFI settins and follow Dortania's OpenCore Install Guide
+>You have to reset UEFI settings and follow Dortania's OpenCore Install Guide
 > Enable above 4G decoding and disable resize bar

 ## Software